 We start our journey at the listing page, viewing the listing as the buyer.
 Here, we can rent the listing (1).
 As the listing is a rental and includes an availability calendar, we also need to choose the dates or start and end times for the purchase above the ‘Rent’ button.
 If the listing included pricing units, we could choose how many to purchase.

-In addition to the regular listing details, the buyer can also see which payment gateway(s) can be used to purchase the listing (2), and we can see here who is selling the listing and we can contact them before making a purchase if we want, and if the marketplace has not disabled the messaging functionality (3).
+In addition to the regular listing details, the buyer can also see which payment gateway(s) can be used to purchase the listing (2), and we can see here who is selling the listing, and we can contact them before purchasing if we want, and if the marketplace has not disabled the messaging functionality (3).

 We choose the dates and click on “Rent” to move forward.